Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra

 In general, factoring is among the only forms of subexpression reuse that directly improve cost in block encodings.
 It only applies in limited cases.
 The example $(A + B) \cdot (A + B)$ from \Cref{sec:cost-implications} does not factor into fewer instances of $A$, whereas $(A \cdot B) + (A \cdot C) = A \cdot (B + C)$ does.

 \paragraph{Simplification} The last few rules simplify the expression by pushing down adjoints and eliminating constants.
 When the type checker finds that a matrix is Hermitian, adjoints can cancel.

-\paragraph{Soundness} All of the rewrites in \Cref{fig:additional-transformations} are sound by algebraic reasoning on the denotational semantics of \LangName{}.
-Under a well-founded measure on expressions that strictly decreases under the rules, the rewrite system is strongly normalizing, and under a fixed priority order for rewrites, it reaches a unique normal form.
-It never increases the number of queries and keeps subnormalization unchanged, except when exposing more opportunities for sum and polynomial fusion.
+\paragraph{Implementation} In \LangName{}, polynomial discovery is heuristic: the rewrite system does not guarantee that an optimal polynomial form will be found.
+That said, under a well-founded measure on expressions that strictly decreases under the rules, the rewrite system is strongly normalizing.
+Supposing the following priority order for rewrites, the system reaches a unique normal form.

+In our implementation, optimization proceeds bottom-up, such that subexpressions are optimized first.
+For sums, rewrites apply in the following order: like terms are flattened, common subexpressions are factored, scalar coefficients are merged into polynomials, polynomials with the same base are combined, and constant terms are merged with polynomials.
+For products, factors are flattened, polynomial product fusion is applied when possible, and repeated factors are collapsed to $\textsf{Poly}$.